edison12347/odoo8_modules/README.md

 # odoo8_modules
-custom created modules for odoo 8
+TODO create a licence template for created modules